 The solution, if you can find a good and enthusiastic partner, is to start a JV.
 You achieve most of the cost savings that you’d get with a wholly owned Shared Services Centre, without most of the hassle.

 The local partner you need will be an established business person with the experience and contacts to get started quickly and economically.
-Be careful to take the lessons discussed in our previous podcast “Finding a Business Partner abroad” to heart!
+Be careful to take the lessons discussed in our previous article and podcast “Finding a Business Partner abroad” to heart!

-Apart from the cost savings, done well a JV also brings many of the advantages you’d get from opening a wholly owned subsidiary.
+Apart from the cost savings, done well, a JV also brings many of the advantages you’d get from opening a wholly owned subsidiary.

 The greatest is business credibility – customers are always impressed by international expansion, and since your name will be over the door, they don’t need to know if it’s a JV or wholly owned.
 It significantly increases your company valuation, and, once it’s established, you can use it as a base for other activities, such as selling your products and services or doing more skilled activities.
 If your JV partner already has an established and compatible business, you may be able to trade off their customers and contacts.